‘Last Week Tonight’ Host John Oliver Rips President Trump As ‘Out Of His Mind’

 Again, Oliver took pained exception.

-“He was not ‘just doing his job,’ he said.
+“He was not ‘just doing his job,'” he said.
 “He was also doing something illegal.
 You wouldn’t say that John Wayne Gacy was just doing his job, even though he was, by all accounts, a pretty good birthday clown.
 The real problem with Trump’s pardon is that Arpaio broke the rules he was sworn to uphold.”

-Oliver previously blasted Trump for his handling of the recent violence in Charottesville, Va., stemming from a white supremacist rally.
+Oliver previously blasted Trump for his handling of the recent violence in Charlottesville, Virginia, stemming from a white supremacist rally.

 Heather Heyer died in the clash when an admitted “alt-right” follower drove his car into a crowd of anti-protesters.